asciiphil/place-merge/README.md

 This is useful for debugging and sanity-checking.

 If you run `merge.py` without any parameters, it will write a new database with the merged data.
-This takes about 40 minutes on the author's system.
+This takes an hour or so on the author's system.

 Utilities